Japan travel guide

 Whilst acceptance of credit cards is increasing, assume you will need to pay in cash everywhere.
 Large convenience store chains like Lawson, FamilyMart and 7-Eleven will usually take card without any issue (I have even used Apple Pay successfully there).
 Sometimes shops will indicate they accept your card but then it won’t actually work.
 Supermarkets are usually the worst because they tend not to be big chains like in the UK, instead operating as independent stores.

-Google Maps has an accurate journey planner for all of Japan and you can also use Hyperdia.
+Google Maps has an accurate journey planner for all of Japan, Apple Maps is good in the major cities, and you can also use Hyperdia.

-Note that train seat reservations are a separate “ticket” and whilst I’ve rarely had a problem finding a seat in the unreserved carriage, for longer journeys I recommend going to the ticket office and reserving a seat with your JR pass.
+Note that train seat reservations are a separate “ticket” and whilst I’ve rarely had a problem finding a seat in the unreserved carriage (except during Golden Week), for longer journeys I recommend going to the ticket office and reserving a seat with your JR pass.
 There is no extra charge and it will avoid hassle.
+You cannot use the automated machines with the rail pass.
 Reservations are usually only crucial at peak travel times during holidays.

 If you are going to spend any serious length of time in Tokyo or Kyoto it is worth getting a Suica or Pasmo card.
 These are available from small shops and machines at stations and are equivalent to Oyster card for the trains.
 Using a card is significantly more convenient to use public transport.
 Saves queuing to buy tickets.
 They also work at some shops and vending machines around stations.
 You can also add them to Apple Pay then ditch the physical card (you need to switch your phone to Japanese first).